TomHigson/CVContents/text/mbda2.md

-I managed the flight path management aspects of an [urgent operational request for a novel loitering munition](https://www.mbda-systems.com/press-releases/team-lm-launches-fire-shadow-to-meet-uk-mod-loitering-munition-requirement/).
-This system demanded fast-paced development in a constantly changing field
+I led the flight path management domain for [an urgent novel loitering munition](https://www.mbda-systems.com/press-releases/team-lm-launches-fire-shadow-to-meet-uk-mod-loitering-munition-requirement/).
+This system demanded fast-paced development in a constantly changing field.

-For my work, I received a Contribution to the Business award at the MBDA 2011 National Awards
+For my work, I received a Contribution to the Business award at the MBDA 2011 National Awards.

-My contributions included:
-- Worked with software suppliers to clarify system boundaries, responsibilities and priorities
-- Managed work packages for several systems engineers and test engineers
+-	I worked to understand the users’ and stakeholders’ core needs to strip the project of unnecessary requirements, bringing us back onto delivery schedule.
+-	I coordinated development efforts between multiple internal and external software teams.